OverBlood 2: Gameplay

 The game features an introduction and seven episodes, plus a hidden bonus episode unlocked by earning 2000 Clear Points.
 Between most of the episodes, which are all set in different locations, the player generally has the option to explore the main city where the game begins in order to buy items, weapons, talk to non player characters and find hidden perks in the game.

 A free-camera view allows the player to control their view within the 3D environment.
+The game makes several references to the previous title, most noticeably with the character Raz Karcy the protagonist from the first game.